 - 2% of taxable income for tax years beginning January 1, 2019

 - 1% of taxable income for tax years beginning January 1, 2020

 There is a flat tax that applies to income earned from interest and dividends, however.
 In 2019, the tax was 2%.
 In addition, the state’s cities don’t tax income on a local level.

 Income earned in Tennessee is taxed in brackets at the same rate, thus there are not tax brackets to report.
 The only Tennessee tax bracket is 1% in tax year 2020.

 More Help With Taxes in Tennessee

-So, use Tax Pro Go, virtual tax prep offered by H&R Block.
+So, get help with H&R Block Virtual!
 With this service, we’ll match you with a tax pro with Tennessee tax expertise.
 Then, you will upload your tax documents, and our tax pros will do the rest!
-We can even help with not only Tennessee taxes, including federal deductions for paying state taxes.
+We can help with your TN taxes, including federal deductions for paying state taxes.

 Prefer a different way to file?
 No problem – you can find Tennessee state tax expertise with all of our ways to file taxes.

 Was this topic helpful?